frontbase/Frontbase/README.md

-# Frontbase :sparkles:
+# Frontbase

-*a starter fuel for web projects* :rocket:
+Preconfigured front-end devstack to the absolute perfection... like the HTML5 Boilerplate on steroids.
+Fully automated to save your precious time.
+Ready for any type of web project.

 ## Engines